ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](pattern_color_checks.gif)](pattern_color_checks.gif)

 You can also use "`-floodfill`" operator to color the pattern.
-However for this to work properly you need to do this, *before* you tile the modified pattern.
+However, for this to work properly you need to do this, *before* you tile the modified pattern.
-In this case I also need to expand the tile three times to color it with the regular pattern of colors I wanted.
+In this case, I also needed to expand the tile three times to color it with the regular pattern of colors I wanted.

 ~~~
 convert -size 30x54 pattern:hexagons \